Introduction to Player vs Player (PvP)

-PvP content within the game sees teams of 2, 3, or, in most cases, 5 players duke it out in all-out combat.
-Whether you are focused on dealing huge amounts of burst damage, roaming around to assassinate a key target, keep your team alive, or facing someone one-on-one in a duel to the death, PvP has many ways you can contribute to help your team become victorious and have your names sung through the mists.
+PvP (Player versus Player) content within the game sees teams of two, three, or in most cases, five players duke it out in all-out combat.
+Whether you are focused on dealing huge amounts of burst damage, roaming around to assassinate a key target, keep your team alive, or facing someone one-on-one in a duel to the death, PvP has many ways you can contribute to help your team become victorious and have your names sung throughout the mists.

-Within the realm of PvP, there are three different game modes you can participate in.
+Within the realm of Player vs Player (PvP), there are three different game modes in which you can participate.
 Each has its own separate rules and has different ways of reaching victory.

-Conquest is the most played game mode out of all three in PvP due to it being the mode in which tournaments and ranked play are present.
+Conquest is the most played game mode, out of all three in PvP game modes due to it being the mode in which tournaments and ranked play are present.

-You will be put into a 5v5 arena, and your team’s objective is to reach 500 points before the other team does.
+You will be put into a 5v5 arena, and your team’s objective is to reach 500 points before the other team.
 Your main method of earning points is by controlling any amount of the three core capture zones around the map.

-Every 2 seconds, you gain 1 point for your team for each zone you control.
-You will also gain 5 points if you successfully kill someone.
+Every second, you gain one point for your team for each zone you control.
+You will also gain five points if you successfully kill another player.
 There are also secondary objectives that are unique to each map, but that will be covered in another guide.

 Stronghold, while the least popular game mode of the three, can still be quite fun on a casual level.

-Similar to conquest, Stronghold is a 5v5 game mode in which your objective is to kill the enemy team’s lord NPC.
-To get to the lord, however, you need to get through two heavily reinforced gates in your team’s lane that, while capable of being damaged by you, are weak to minions you summon.
+Similar to conquest, Stronghold is a 5v5 game mode in which your objective is to kill the enemy team’s lord (Non-Player Character) NPC.
+To get to the lord, however, you need to get through two heavily reinforced gates in your team’s lane.
+The gates are able to be damaged by your skills but they take very little damage from your attacks.
+However, the gates are weak to the minions you summon.

 Throughout the game, resource crates will be placed in the center of the map.
-If these resources are turned in at your home base, you can summon either archer or bomber Skritt minions to deal heavy damage to the enemy’s gates.
+If these resources are turned in at your home base, you can summon either an archer or a bomber Skritt minion to deal heavy damage to the enemy’s gates.

 In addition, at certain times throughout the match, you can summon mist champions to act as major pushing power and as a distraction so that your minions don’t get focused down.

-In the event that a stronghold game goes on for the full 30-minute time limit, the game will go into a 6 minute overtime period.
-If overtime ends, a secondary points system is used to determine who the winner of the match is:
+In the event that a stronghold game goes on for the full 30-minute time limit, the game will go into a six-minute overtime period.
+When overtime ends, a secondary points system is used to determine who the winner of the match is:

-- Lord Kill: 250 points, the team who killed the lord automatically wins
+- Lord Kill: 250 points, the team who killed the enemy lord automatically wins

 Deathmatch is playable in PvP either when the conquest seasons are in their off period or during special events that are happening within the whole game.

-Unlike conquest or stronghold, once you kill a player, they are out for the rest of the round and do not respawn.
-If a team dies, the last team standing wins the round.
+Unlike conquest or stronghold, once you kill a player, they do not respawn and are out for the rest of the round.
+If all players on a team are defeated, the last team standing wins the round.
 The first team to win three rounds wins the match.

 While you can get into matchmaking for a PvP match within other game modes, the best way to experience the PvP scene of the game is to venture to the Heart of the Mists (HotM).

 When you first enter into a PvP match or the HotM, you will notice that your character’s stats are wildly different than what they were in WvW and PvE.
-This is because everyone in PvP has their stats set to specific base values, your character level is raised to 80 (the maximum of the game), and any gear you craft or obtain through PvE or WvW has had all of their stats removed.
+This is because everyone in PvP has their stats set to specific base values, your character level is raised to 80 (maximum level), and any gear you crafted or obtained through WvW or PvE has had all of its stats removed.

-Note that you must still wear at least wear armor in your chest, legs, and feet slots, or else you will lower your base armor.
+Note: You must still wear chest, leg, and foot armor, not doing so will lower your base armor.
 The exception to this rule is that certain classes have different base maximum health values than others: